nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 1-Sep-2022

+This morning I worked on a [LeetCode](https://www.leetcode.com) challenge, medium level, in javascript.
+The goal was to implement a function that takes two non-empty linked lists with data type Integer (Number), and sum the values across lists.
+Remember elementary school math, summing large numbers like 714 and 237?
+Like that but with singly-linked nodes, and (of course) the numbers are in reverse-order, which makes carrying-over values a little more difficult.
+I'm about 75% done and will get back to it in a bit.

+Meanwhile, EnigmaBay had a meeting to discuss moving the project forward.
+We chatted about color schemes, icons, CSS, Bootstrap, and SASS, React Router, and the React Component hierarchy we want to implement.
+Very productive!
+We start developing the layout and basic design of the website today.

 ## Wednesday 31-Aug-2022

 It has been a busy start to the week.
 Not all of my activities have been code-related, unfortunately.
 Several tasks related to volunteer activities came up and I decided to concentrate efforts there to try and meet some deadlines in the coming weeks.